cms-analysis/flashggFinalFit/Background/README.md

 }
 ```

 The output is a ROOT file containing the `RooMultiPdf`'s for each analysis category in `outdir_{ext}`.
-These are your background models (which must be copied across to the `Combine` directory when you get to this step).
+These are your background models (which must be copied across to the `Combine` directory when you get to the final fits step).
 In addition the standard fTest plots are produced in the `outdir_{ext}/bkgfTest-Data` directory, where the numbering matches the `catOffset` for each category (see the submission scripts).

 ### To do list

+ * Pseudodata functionality

  * As mentioned above you can now plot the blinded S+B model plots from the compiled datacard using `../Plots/makeSplusBModelPlot.py` script.
 We should add a dedicated plotting script in the `Background` package ASAP.